vignesh69420/servicenow-mcp/README.md

 - "Find all active users in the system with 'doctor' in their title"
 - "Create a user that will act as an approver for the Radiology department"
 - "List all IT support groups in the system"

+#### UI Policy Examples
+- "Create a UI policy for the 'Software Request' item (sys_id: abc...) named 'Show Justification' that applies when 'software_cost' is greater than 100."
+- "For the UI policy 'Show Justification' (sys_id: def...), add an action to make the 'business_justification' variable visible and mandatory."
+- "Create another action for policy 'Show Justification' to hide the 'alternative_software' variable."

 ### Example Scripts